 Education and training are a good starting point, however, they shouldn’t be considered the means to solving unconscious bias.
 Think back to a recent training you attended a year ago or even just a few months ago.
 How much do you remember?
 How much do you think your co-workers remember?
-This year, Redthread Research, in partnership with Mercer, published their Diversity & Inclusion Technology report.
+This year, Redthread Research, in partnership with Mercer, published its Diversity & Inclusion Technology report.
 The report pointed out “training alone is not enough” to mitigate unconscious bias.

 Here’s a refresher about training: